KM3NeT/KM3io.jl/docs/src/examples/cherenkov_times.md

 !!! note

     This example uses [PGFPlotsX](https://github.com/KristofferC/PGFPlotsX.jl)
-    which is an wrapper for the LaTeX library PGFPlots.
+    which is a wrapper for the LaTeX library PGFPlots.
 Feel free to adapt the example to use your favourite plotting library.